In this article, we’re going to give you an overview of The University of NSW and the medicine courses it offers that require UCAT for admission.

 - Criteria: The interview covers a range of issues and analyses your ability to respond to different situations.

 - Structure: Students are interviewed by two individuals who could be academic staff, medical practitioners and community representatives.

 - If you are not offered a place into UNSW medicine at the completion of Year 12, you are able to apply again whilst studying a tertiary degree.
 You must do the UCAT again to apply.

-- Students who have completed more than 1 year of full-time study will be assessed on a 50:50 basis and both their university and ATAR mark will be counted.
+- Students who have completed more than 0.75 years of full-time equivalent study will be assessed on either their university results (min 70 WAM) or ATAR (min 96.00).

 - High marks in the Bachelor of Medical Studies component of this program will allow you to undertake a one-year research program and gain honours.